 During World War II over 127,000 United States citizens were imprisoned.
 Their crime?
 Being of Japanese ancestry.
 Learn about the Executive Order 9066 signed by President Roosevelt condemning Japanese Americans to internment camps as a ‘justified wartime necessity.’
 Sponsored by OCL Cultural Competence Training Committee.

-Sculpt a book into art!
+This competition is open to residents of Ocean County from the ages of 12-18 Sculpt a book into art and Win a Prize!!
 Cut, fold, glue.... whatever you like as long as the main material is a book.
 The library can provide a used book for this project to registered contestants.
-This competition is open to residence of Ocean County between the ages of 12-18.

 Scupltures are due by April 30, 2015 and all entries will be on display for the month of May.

 Winners will be announced mid-May.
-Prizes: 1st Place- $25 Barns and Noble gift card & $25 art supplies gift card 2nd Place- $25 Barns and Noble gift card & $10 art supplies gift card 3rd Place- $25 Barns and Noble gift card
+Prizes: 1st Place- $25 Barnes and Noble gift card & $25 art supplies gift card 2nd Place- $25 Barnes and Noble gift card & $10 art supplies gift card 3rd Place- $25 Barnes and Noble gift card

-For a full list of guidelines, please come to the Information Desk, upstairs in Toms River or call 732-349-6200 ext 5203
+For a full list of guidelines, please come to the Information Desk, upstairs in Toms River or call 732-349-6200 ext 5203.
+Toms River has discarded books that you can sculpt.
+Just ask the staff on the 2nd floor Info Desk.
+Check out Pinterest or You Tube for ideas!

 I'm an Artist is a heartwarming documentary about young adults with physical, emotional and mental disabilities, and the dedicated teacher that helps them create their own art work.
 I’m an Artist has been featured internationally and on PBS.